craigfbarry/readme-generator/readme.md

-# <div align="center">ReadMe Generator</div>
+# <div align="center">Readme-Generator</div>

- The program should generate a readme file for a project
+ This code should take inputs from the command line to generate a markdown readme file

 *****
 ## <div align="center">Table of Contents</div>